crycode-de/http-server-upload/README.md

 npm install --global http-server-upload
 ```

-This will install `http-server-upload` globally so that it may be tun from the command line.
+This will install `http-server-upload` globally so that it may be run from the command line.

 ## Usage